jmigsan/housemdchatbot-frontend/README.md

 # House MD Chatbot Frontend

+This is the backend to the [House MD Chatbot Backend](https://github.com/jmigsan/housemdchatbot-backend) and is designed to work with that repo.

 A nostalgic chatbot interface styled after MSN Messenger on Windows XP, featuring real-time conversations with Dr. Gregory House.

 ## 🌟 Features